BenC6116/CopyEquation/README.md

 ## How to Use

 After installing the extension, visit ChatGPT or Wikipedia.
 When you see a mathematical expression, right-click on it.
 You should see an option to copy either the LaTeX or Word/MathML data.
-Alternatively you can click on one of the icons next to where it says "ChatGPT" to copy a whole message with the equations (Word/MathML for this "multiline" option only works on Windows using a [MS Word Extension](https://github.com/Foxxey/PasteEquation)).
+Alternatively you can click on one of the icons next to where it says "ChatGPT" to copy a whole message with the equations (Word/MathML for this "multiline" option only works on Windows using the [improved PasteEquation 3.0 Extension](https://github.com/BenC6116/PasteEquation-3.0), which is an updated version of Foxxey's original project with stability fixes).
 Now you can paste it into Word or your favorite TeX distribution.
 Have fun!

 ![HowTo](https://github.com/Foxxey/CopyEquation/assets/66215329/36c32793-9779-4a0f-a48a-5ebe57b8da91)